near/one-million-tps/README.md

 One may use the `4-shards` case to experiment with the setup without incurring significant costs.
 The corresponding terraform files for the 4-shard setup is in `onemilnet-small`.

 ### 7. Upload the `neard` binary to all nodes.
-The binary is ~87MB and there are 140 nodes, uploading it can take some time.
-To monitor progress you can watch network traffic using `nload`.

 ```bash
 # Upload the binary